Instagram and YouTube logo on phone

 Hashtags are a valuable way to get your content in front of more than just your followers on Instagram.

-Research shows that posts with hashtags get 12.9% more engagement and they're an easy way for Instagram to understand what your content is about and present it to more people.
+Research shows that Instagram posts that include 11+ hashtags have the highest interactions, with a 79.5% increase for accounts with less than 1,000 followers.
+They're an easy way for Instagram to understand what your content is about and present it to more people.

 It's important to carry out hashtag research to ensure you're reaching the right audience who will resonate with your content.